LuCamachoJr/LuCamachoJr/README.md

 # <a href="https://www.linkedin.com/in/lcamachojr/">Luis Camacho Jr</a> | Showcasing Cybersecurity Projects and Practical Learning 🛡️🔍

-I am a cybersecurity student with a passion for hands-on learning and practical problem-solving.
+I am a cybersecurity student passionate about hands-on learning and practical problem-solving.
 Currently pursuing an M.S. in Cybersecurity and Information Assurance at Western Governors University, I am actively building my expertise through labs, cyber ranges, and self-directed projects.

 ### What I’m Working On:
 - Strengthening my skills in penetration testing and digital forensics.